-is a commissioning programme for Lund in south Sweden run by Lund Cathedral, curated by myself and produced by Jake Ford of White Arkitekter.
+is an art and architecture commissioning programme for Lund in south Sweden run by Lund Cathedral, curated by myself and produced by Jake Ford of White Arkitekter.

-It is a platform for discussion about what happens on Lund Cathedral’s land in Brunnshög, a neighbourhood five kilometers north east of Lund.
-The neighbourhood is on the threshold of a large-scale development which will significantly change the character of the area over the next thirty years.
+It is a platform for discussion about what happens on Lund Cathedral’s land in Brunnshög, a site five kilometers north east of Lund.
+The neighbourhood is on the threshold of large-scale development which will significantly change the character of the area over the next thirty years.

-Our aim is to rethink the way that towns are developed by introducing an arts programme that will become a tool for conversation, critical debate and engagement before any building work begins.
+Our aim is to rethink the way that towns are developed by introducing a commissioning programme that will become a tool for conversation, critical debate and engagement before any large-scale building work begins.
 The programme will inform the long-term development of the Cathedral’s land, and result in a neighbourhood that allows for new ways of living, working and studying in the 21st century.

-Over the next six years (2017 - 23) Råängen, which translates as ‘raw meadow’, will develop a narrative that builds on the involvement of artists, architects, local people, developers, contractors and university staff, creating the groundwork for future stories in a new neighbourhood.
+Over the next ten years (2017 - 27) Råängen, which translates as ‘raw meadow’, will develop a narrative that builds on the involvement of artists, architects, local people, developers, contractors and university staff, creating the groundwork for future stories in a new neighbourhood.
 It will provide a framework for discussion about the fundamental issues at stake in the overall development of Brunnshög: value systems, belief, ownership, fear, faith, time, beauty, commitment and endeavour.

-The first artist to be commissioned is Nathan Coley whose work 'Heaven Is A Place Where Nothing Ever Happens' (2008) was installed adjacent to Lund Cathedral's apse.
+The first artist to be commissioned was Nathan Coley whose work 'Heaven Is A Place Where Nothing Ever Happens' (2008) was installed adjacent to Lund Cathedral's apse in 2017.
 Coley made a new work for Brunnshög, 'And We Are Everywhere', which was installed from June 2018 to March 2019.
-Norwegian architects Brendeland + Kristoffersen are currently working on a permanent public garden for Råängen which opened in 2021.
+Norwegian architects Brendeland + Kristoffersen were commissioned to make a permanent public garden for Råängen which opened in 2021.
 Barcelona-based architects Flores and Prats have been appointed to design the first residential building in Råängen, which will sit close to Hage.